-In this week’s BONUS post, I will divulge the remaining top six common decorating no-nos.
+In this week’s BONUS post, I will divulge the remaining top six common interior decorating no-nos.
 In last week’s post I discussed six of the most common interior decorating blunders that I come across during in-home design consultations:

 - The DIY gone wrong

 - The wall colour that you didn’t test

 - The infamous white item

 I see this all the time.
 The interior space looks as though it should belong in a showroom.
 There is the matching sofa, loveseat and side chair and the matching coffee table, end tables, sofa table and entertainment unit.
 I wonder if this occurs frequently because purchasing the entire set of furniture is more cost effective and convenient, or homeowners fear that they will not be able to find other furnishing that will coordinate.